microsoftgraph/xamarin-csharp-photosender-sample/WALKTHROUGH.md

 1. Choose the **Blank App** template.
 Under **Code Sharing Strategy**, select **.NET Standard**.
 Choose **OK**.
     ![A screenshot of the New Cross Platform App dialog](https://raw.githubusercontent.com/microsoftgraph/xamarin-csharp-photosender-sample/master/readme-images/cross-platform-options.PNG)

-Visual Studio will create three projects in the solution:
+Visual Studio will create four projects in the solution:

 - **PhotoSender** - This is the .NET Standard library that will hold all of the shared code and UI.
 - **PhotoSender.Android** - This project implements the Android version of the application and contains any Android-specific code.